unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-call the specified function in the emperor after the vassal has been started
+``help``: call the specified function in the emperor after the vassal has been started

 call-as-emperor2
 ****************